Skip to content

 Until the next issue, Dhruv.

-In 20 minutes, we'll identify the department to review first, the AI usage surface you can't see yet, and the governed first use case leadership could approve next.
+In 20 minutes, we'll identify the department to review first, the AI usage surface you can't see yet, and whether a readiness audit, workshop, or private AI pilot is the right next step.

 Best fit: CTOs, operators, and compliance leads who need a governed first AI use case.